Aug. 20, 2020, the judge ruled against us. Here’s a good summary from The Village Sun by Lincoln Anderson.

 Pier 42, currently a slab of concrete and weeds just south of East River Park, is supposed to be fast-tracked to become a new park, yet, the city has just announced its plans to park garbage trucks there.

-For more about what Alienation is, check out our post about it, “Alienated.”
+For more about why we sued for Alienation, check out our post about it, “Alienated.”